30th August 202210 mins

 In many developer corridors, the never-ending argument continues of whether ReactJS is a framework or a library.
 However, one thing that we are confident about is the fact that Django is considered a full-fledged framework.

-So, in today’s Creole Studios Blog, we will explore the individual benefits of both technologies and the benefits of employing them together.
+So, in today’s Blog, we will explore the individual benefits of both technologies and the benefits of employing them together.
+Also, catch the details about the use case of how Creole Studios leverages ReactJS for the front end, Django for the backend, and integrates ChatGPT to develop a personalized chatbot, catering to the unique requirements of their esteemed client—an insurance company.
 So, without further ado, let’s delve in, shall we?

 Before we get ahead of ourselves, it’s better if we first revise web frameworks.
 Typically, a website constitutes two parts: a front end and a back end.
 That being said, building a website involves the configuration of tasks like database and session management, security measures, authentications, etc.